paul-duvall/100-days-of-code/log-r3.md

 ### Tuesday 5 February 2019

 #### Review / Learn:
-* Resolved an issue with the images in the skills cards not being centered correctly and merged with master on github
+* Continued with Natours project in the Advanced CSS and Sass course, finishing the build of the about section.
+Created a new button style with a nice animation.
+Integrated a new variable for a standard font size, which is used in a number of places.

 #### Project:
-*
+* Resolved an issue with the images in the skills cards not being centered correctly and merged with master on github

 #### Thoughts:
 Thoughts here